 Double-check the size of the hitch on your vehicle against the cargo carrier which you desire.
 There are a plethora of hitch styles and sizes available.
 Be prudent when ensuring that you will fit the carrier attachment.
 This will save a great deal of potential trouble down the line.

-There are two weights to check when buying a hitch cargo carrier.
+There are two weights to check when buying the best hitch cargo carrier.
 The first is the load capacity.
 While almost all models on the market ring in at 500 pounds of capacity, it is important to be sure.

 Know what it is you will be towing and check that it does not exceed this amount.
 Also, check the weight distribution needs.
 Mesh-bottomed designs require a more significant spread of weight than their pole-designed counterparts.